-The CHERUB HIV Garden: A Life Without Walls
+The CHERUB HIV Garden: A Life Without Walls (Medal: Silver-Gilt)

 The main aim of the garden is to increase awareness of HIV, the issues surrounding young people with HIV, and how CHERUB (which stands for Collaborative HIV Eradication of Reservoirs UK BRC) are working to find a cure.

 The white pod at the top of the garden represents the clinics the young people regularly attend, a cocoon of safety from the outside world.
 The journey from the pod through the garden shows the journey towards a life of more freedom, and the obstacles encountered along the way, as the path through the planting is interrupted by three dark obstructing walls.
 Each wall is difficult to pass and is inscribed with words that young people growing up with HIV have chosen to describe how they feel about the stigma, secrecy and the daily struggles they face.
 The end of the journey is an open seating area, symbolising a society where these young people are accepted without prejudice and feel happy and confident to open up about their HIV, without fear of judgement.
 The garden has been sponsored through funds raised by the CHERUB collaboration, which is a UK network of doctors, researchers and patients all working together to find a cure for HIV Infection.
 The timing of the garden coincides with the results of the ‘RIVER’ trial which has taken place in London and the UK, and is the first formal randomised trial exploring a possible cure for HIV infection.
-Results will be released in Spring 2018.

-Urban Flow – in partnership with Thames Water
+Urban Flow – in partnership with Thames Water (Medal: Gold)

 The garden showcases how bold design features, colourful and abundant planting, and practical and versatile outdoor living space can all accommodated in a small urban garden plot.
 Highlighting a vision for water conservation and environmentally considerate landscaping, clever planting is used to deflect and process pollution and excess rain fall, as well as to attract and sustain wildlife.
 It aims to promote new thought on how homeowners can utilise urban gardens in a brave and progressive way, and to show how to get the very most from their outside space.